SWLK/Dotfiles-Configs-Journal/README.md

 ## i3-gaps
 + Ended up not required since the display is shared with the Windows Host
++ Might tweak i3 on my Ubuntu server but the only GUI application I use is the browser anyway, so not much motivation for that.
+	+ Might make a custom homepage for Firefox at some point, if I feel a sudden burst of joy and vigor.

 ## xorg
 + Did not work out of the box